Couples have lofty ideals.

 How does this affect your home?

 Mothers are pressured to fill the role of the Ideal Mother: She breastfeeds from day one until at least a year of age.
-She tends to every nighttime waking and tracks each milestone.
+She’s awake for every nighttime feeding and tracks each milestone.
 She gathers craft items and pins sensory activities and starts Pancake Saturday traditions.
 She takes the kids to every doctor’s appointment and attends each school function.

 Why are we talking about this?
 Because it affects how our homes are run, and who does what: